mmozuras/mmozuras.github.com/_posts/2012-09-23-git-playback.md

     [String Calculator Kata in Python](/static/string-calculator-kata-python-v0.2.html)

     Hope you'll like it too.
 Learning how to [parse a diff](https://github.com/mmozuras/git-playback/blob/v0.2/git-playback.sh#L209) was really fun.
-I ended up using a CSS3 transitions for animation, but while the end code looks rather simple, there were a lot of bumps on the road.
+I ended up using CSS3 transitions for animation, but while the end code looks rather simple, there were a lot of bumps on the road.
 Huge thanks to [Erikas](//github.com/erikasb) for helping figure it out.

 *   Styles

-    [Hightlight.js](//softwaremaniacs.org/soft/highlight/en/) is used for syntax highlighting.
+    [Highlight.js](//softwaremaniacs.org/soft/highlight/en/) is used for syntax highlighting.
 It supports many different [styles](//softwaremaniacs.org/media/soft/highlight/test.html) and now it's pretty easy to use them with git-playback.

 *   Output with commit message

-    By default, output will contain a commit message, homewer it's still possible to have output without commit message by specifying --no-message flag:
+    By default, output will contain a commit message, however it's still possible to have output without commit message by specifying --no-message flag:

     [No commit message and Zenburn](/static/string-calculator-kata-python-v0.2-zenburn.html)